 - Place wings 6" under the broiler and cook for 10 minutes, or until the internal temperature reaches 165 degrees.

-- Toss with your favorite wing sauce or BBQ sauce in a large bowl.
+- Toss with your favorite sauce in a large bowl.

 - Place sauced wings back on the wire rack and return to the position under the broiler and cook for an addition 2 minutes, or until sauce thickens and wings threaten to burn.*

-- Remove from the broiler, let cool briefly, and serve.
+- Remove this crispy chicken wings from the broiler, let cool briefly, and serve.